-2015 GGP Competition Announcement
+2015 GGP Competition Announcements

-We are pleased to announce that the 2015 GGP competition will be held on July 22-23 at Stanford University!
+We are pleased to announce that the 2015 GGP Competition will be held on July 22-23 at Stanford University!
 An earlier post on this site stated that the competition would be held July 25-26, but in order to avoid conflict with IJCAI, we have moved the date of the competition.
 Please make note of this change!
 We also apologize for the lack of information to this point about the competition!

 This has been another great year for GGP, with another successful massive online open course (MOOC) about GGP taking place in the spring.
 We hope that the number and the quality of applicants will continue to grow!

 Because of the relatively large number of competitors, we will hold several qualifying rounds before the actual competition.
 This will allow us to have the best players competing this year in the main event.

 Registration and qualifiers

 Registration will be opened to all in the coming days.
 To register, you will only need to have a functional player that is able to connect to our Game Servers and you will need to register on this website.
 We will provide services so that you will be able to check that you can indeed connect yours players to us.
 We will inform you when the registration starts.

 There will be six qualifying rounds which will take place July 7th through July 17th.
 Players are welcome to compete in multiple rounds, but all that is necessary to qualify for the main event is a successful performance in one of these rounds.
 There will be more information posted about the exact dates and times of these rounds in the coming days.
 This information can be found in the 2015 GGP Competition menu.